ZahraaDk/Airbnb-Full-Stack-Data-Analysis-Project/README.md

 `python main_handler.py`

-You should be able to check the above screenshots to see the ETL work.
+You should be able to check the app.log to see the ETL work.

-As for the dashboard access: Please use [this link](https://app.powerbi.com/view?r=eyJrIjoiMWNhN2U3ODktZDJjZi00NDc1LThmMjktNzMyZDZmYTBmMTY5IiwidCI6IjJhZDk2OTM0LTQzZTUtNDFjMi05NzYxLWYzMzVmZTIxNGNjMyIsImMiOjl9) to access the Power BI report.
+As for the dashboard access: Please use this link "https://app.powerbi.com/view?r=eyJrIjoiMWNhN2U3ODktZDJjZi00NDc1LThmMjktNzMyZDZmYTBmMTY5IiwidCI6IjJhZDk2OTM0LTQzZTUtNDFjMi05NzYxLWYzMzVmZTIxNGNjMyIsImMiOjl9" to access your data.